Realization of a doped quantum antiferromagnet with dipolar tunnelings in a Rydberg tweezer array

 Our results are fourfold.
 First, in a 1D chain, using our ability to prepare initial product states and to tune the ratio of tunneling strength $t$ to magnetic spin interaction $J$, we observe a dynamical phase separation between holes and spins and probe the properties of repulsively bound hole pairs.
 Second, we probe the interplay between NNN tunneling~$t'$ and the perturbative pair tunneling induced by NN tunneling~$t$.
 Depending on the sign of the hole tunneling $t'$, this leads to constructive or destructive interference, which allows us to control the effective mass of the hole pairs, as well as their mobility.
 Third, we investigate the influence of the spin background on the pair's mass and binding energy.
 Last, we perform single-hole experiments in a 2D array both for an FM and AFM spin background.
 In particular, in the FM case, we observe the influence of the dipolar tail of the interactions.

 Our experimental setup relies on 1D and 2D arrays of individual \Rb atoms held in optical tweezers with an intersite spacing~$a$.
 As shown in Fig.\,\ref{fig:setup}a and b, we encode the effective spin-1/2 and the hole in three Rydberg states: $\ket{\downarrow}=\ket{60S_{1/2},m_{J}=1/2}$, $\ket{\uparrow}=\ket{61S_{1/2},m_{J}=1/2}$, and $\ket{h}=\ket{60P_{3/2},m_{J}=-1/2}$.
-The resonant interaction between states of different parity implements dipolar tunneling with amplitude $t_{\sigma} \propto (1-3\cos^2\theta)$~\cite{Barredo2015,Sylvain2019}, where $\theta$ is the angle between the interatomic vector and the quantization axis defined by a 46\,G magnetic field, either in the plane of the array (1D case, see Fig.\,\ref{fig:setup}b and e) or perpendicular to it (2D case), and $\sigma\in\{\uparrow,\downarrow\}$ highlights a slight spin dependence of the hole tunneling ($t_{\uparrow}/t_{\downarrow}\approx0.95$).
-In the following, we set $t= t_{\uparrow}$.
-The spin-spin interactions arise from the off-diagonal vdW interactions $\propto r_{ij}^{-6}$ between the pair states $\ket{60S, 61S}$, giving rise to AFM XY-type couplings $J_\perp$; in addition, the diagonal vdW interactions between all pairs of Rydberg states leads to Ising spin-spin $J_{z}$ and hole-hole $V$ interactions.
-The calculated angular dependencies of all the interactions are non-universal and state-dependent, see Fig.\,\ref{fig:setup}c \cite{Weber2017,Wadenpfuhl2024}.
-The atomic pair interaction can be expressed in the language of a bosonic $t$-$J$-$V$ model given by (up to boundary terms and negligible spin-hole interactions~$W$, see Eq.~\eqref{eq:spin-Hamiltonian_diag}; we set $\hbar=1$ and express distances $r_{ij}$ in units of the lattice spacing~$a$) \cite{Lukas_2024_tJ, Gorshkov_2011_tJVW}:
+The resonant interaction between states of different parity implements dipolar tunneling with amplitude $t_{\sigma} \propto (1-3\cos^2\theta)$~\cite{Barredo2015}, where $\theta$ is the angle between the interatomic vector and the quantization axis defined by a 46\,G magnetic field, either in the plane of the array (1D case, see Fig.\,\ref{fig:setup}b and e) or perpendicular to it (2D case), and $\sigma\in\{\uparrow,\downarrow\}$ highlights a slight spin dependence of the hole tunneling ($t_{\uparrow}/t_{\downarrow}\approx0.95$).
+In the following, we set $t= (t_{\uparrow}+t_{\downarrow})/2$.
+The spin-spin interactions arise from the off-diagonal vdW interactions $\propto r_{ij}^{-6}$ between the pair states $\ket{60S, 61S}$~\cite{GEinprep}, giving rise to AFM XY-type couplings $J_\perp$; in addition, the diagonal vdW interactions between all pairs of Rydberg states leads to Ising spin-spin $J_{z}$ and hole-hole $V$ interactions.
+The calculated angular dependencies of all the interactions are non-universal and state-dependent, see Fig.\,\ref{fig:setup}c \cite{Wadenpfuhl2024}.
+The atomic pair interaction can be expressed in the language of a bosonic $t$-$J$-$V$ model given by \cite{Lukas_2024_tJ, Gorshkov_2011_tJVW}: